Best Lens Cleaning Kit for Sony Medium Format Mirrorless Camera

 Rating: 4.5 / 5.0 ★★★★☆

-• No liquid means no chance of leaks in your bag
+• No liquids required, so there is no risk of leaking in your bag

-• Cannot be used on wet or damp lenses
+• Cannot be used on wet or salt-crusted lenses

 Buying Guide: How to Choose a Lens Cleaning Kit